 Research is an integral part of demonstrating your knowledge of the client’s target audience and their competitors.
 Unique pitches are fueled by creativity and an agency’s robust knowledge of their client’s competitors, consumers, and brand perception.

 Generative AI can utilize agency datasets on users, transforming tabular data into user personas visualizations for agencies and their clients.
-Web interpreters quickly analyze competitors' data points and sentiment analysis, summarize consumer sentiments, and identify emerging advertising trends to help you structure your pitch accordingly.
+Web interpreters quickly analyze competitors' data points and sentiment analysis, summarize consumer sentiments and identify emerging advertising trends to help you structure your ad pitch accordingly.

 2. Hone your agency USP

-If unique pitches are the cornerstone of agency strategy, craft a distinctive strategy that signals the right message to prospective clients.
+If unique ad pitches are the cornerstone of your agency strategy, crafting a distinctive strategy that signals the right message to prospective clients is the way to go.

 As a potential ally to your clients’ business, create strategic offerings that will resonate with your client.
 Before crafting a USP, identify gaps in the client’s cooperation with previous agencies and gather inputs to evaluate the success of previous campaigns.
 This research will position your agency as the best candidate to lead their future campaigns.

-Crucially, transparency and clear lines of communication will reassure your clients that they are making the right choice.
-Provide your clients with transparent budget tracking tools, custom reporting on any granularity level, and joint flow to calculate ROI.
-Use customized unified AdTech platforms to provide clients access to oversee analytics and management of ad campaigns, budget, and channel distribution.
+Crucially, transparency and clear lines of communication will reassure your clients that they're making the right choice.
+Provide your clients with transparent budget tracking tools, custom reporting on any granularity level and joint flow to calculate ROI.
+Also make sure to use customized unified AdTech platforms to provide clients access to oversee analytics and management of ad campaigns, budget, and channel distribution.

 3. Concept creation